Dalton Highway: History

-In 1979, Alyeska turned over control of the road to the state of Alaska, who gave it the official name of "James W. Dalton Highway".
+In 1979, Alyeska turned over control of the road to the state of Alaska, who gave it the official name of "James W. Dalton Highway", named after the prospector of the North Slope, James W. Dalton.
 In 1981, the highway was opened to the public up to Disaster Creek at mile 211.
 In 1994, the public was allowed access to the entire length of the highway.

 Route description

 The highway, which directly parallels the pipeline, is one of the most isolated roads in the United States.
-There are only three towns along the route: Coldfoot (pop 34) at Mile 175, Wiseman (pop 12) at Mile 188, and Deadhorse (25 permanent residents, 3,500–5,000 or more seasonal residents depending on oil production) at the end of the highway at Mile 414.
+There are only three towns along the route: Coldfoot (pop.
+34) at Mile 175, Wiseman (pop.
+12) at Mile 188, and Deadhorse (25 permanent residents, 3,500–5,000 or more seasonal residents depending on oil production) at the end of the highway at Mile 414.
 Fuel is available at the E. L. Patton Yukon River Bridge (Mile 56), as well as Coldfoot and Deadhorse.
 Two other settlements, Prospect Creek and Galbraith Lake, are uninhabited except for campers and other short-term residents.

-The road itself is mostly gravel, very primitive in places, and small vehicle and motorcycle traffic carries significant risk.
-The nearest medical facilities are in Fairbanks and Deadhorse.
-Anyone embarking on a journey on the Dalton is encouraged to bring survival gear.

 Despite its remoteness, the Dalton Highway carries a good amount of truck traffic through to Prudhoe Bay: about 160 trucks daily in the summer months and 250 trucks daily in the winter.
-The highway comes to within a few miles of the Arctic Ocean.
-Beyond the highway's terminus at Deadhorse are private roads owned by oil companies, which are restricted to authorized vehicles only.
-There are, however, commercial tours that take people to the Arctic Ocean.
-All vehicles must take extreme precaution when driving on the road, and drive with headlights on at all times.
-There are quite a few steep grades (up to 12%) along the route, as well.